 Al Rose from Roanoke, Virgina became the new golf professional on October 1, 1964 and construction of the back nine holes and a new swimming pool began in July 1965.
 Upon completion of the back nine in the spring or early summer of 1966 Gay Hills would be the only 18 hole golf course in Southwest Virginia.
 By July 1966 construction of the back nine holes was well underway with plans to open the back nine holes in the early fall.

-Throughout the 1960's, 70's and 80's the club continued to prosper and grow with steady membership, club members only and inter-club tournaments, mens and womens leagues and a host of social events for the members and general public.
+Throughout the following decades the club has continued to prosper and grow with steady membership, club members only and inter-club tournaments, mens and womens leagues and a host of social events for the members and general public.
 In 1984 the named of the club was changed from Gay Hills Country Club to Blue Ridge Country Club.